Hacktitude/DevQuest-2024-Guide/challenge02.md

 ```
 ## Part b

-In this part, if a none admin user try to access any admin user API endpoint it should return the following response:
+In this part, if a non-admin user try to access any admin user API endpoint it should return the following response:

 ```text
 Access denied!